reinosofrancisco/nvim/README.md

 `<Space> gg` -> live_grep

 Remember to install the dependency
-WS - `choco install ripgrep`
+Windows - `choco install ripgrep`
-Ubuntu - tbd
+Ubuntu  - `sudo apt-get install ripgrep`

 ## Settings and Remaps
 They are in $HOME/.config/nvim/lua/tangorf/*